 You have options, DBS is one of them

-You may consider Deep Brain Stimulation (DBS) in the later stages of your journey when medications alone are no longer effective in managing your symptoms.
+You may consider Deep Brain Stimulation (DBS) in the later stages of your Parkinson's disease (PD) journey when medications alone are no longer effective in managing your symptoms.
 It’s safe.
 It’s proven.
-And it’s helped over 100,000 patients with Parkinson's disease (PD) regain control and quality of life.1,2
+And it’s helped over 100,000 Parkinson's disease patients regain control and quality of life.1,2

 What is DBS?

 DBS uses a small, surgically implanted device called a “stimulator” to send signals to a targeted portion of your brain.
 This stimulation can improve your motor function by reducing symptoms such as tremor, slowness, and rigidity.
 For many patients, this therapy can be life-altering.3

 DBS has changed the lives of people with PD, easing symptoms and returning function that was once lost.
 The results of DBS vary from person to person depending on overall level of health, progression, and window of therapy.

 - Safe and effective solution to manage and reduce PD symptoms such as tremor, slowness, rigidity, uncontrolled movements, incontinence, and moodiness